sueannioanis/profile/resume/hosted.md

-Linkedin, last updated [4/5/26]:
+Linkedin, see the follwing status. last updated [4/7/26]:

 <img src="/images/linkedin.svg" />

-Please email s70550687@gmail.com for an alternative professional network.
-See status above.
+Please email s70550687@gmail.com for a new professional network.

 -----